expilu/AntipodalWall/README.md

 =====
 The layout is still in an early stage of development.
 Specifically it needs work in memory handling for scrolling (view recycling), so right now it is not smooth with a lot of children and/or images.

+There is ongoing work to add adapter support and view recycling in the [change-to-adapter-view][2] branch

 How to use
 ==========
 Assuming you’re using the Eclipse Development Environment with the ADT plugin version 0.9.7